CorpGlory/csv2influx/examples/README.md

   "mapping": {
     "time": {
-      // fields "Date of Stop" and "Time of Stop" will be concatenated to create timestamp "from": ["Date of Stop", "Time Of Stop"], "type": "timestamp",
+      // fields "Date of Stop" and "Time of Stop" will be concatenated to create timestamp "from": ["Date Of Stop", "Time Of Stop"], "type": "timestamp",
       "format": "jsDate"
     },
     "fieldSchema": {
-      "someFieldInInflux": {
+      "coordinates": {
-        "from": "SomeFieldInCSV",
+        // fields "Latitude" and "Longitude" will be concatenated with "," delimiter to create "coordinates" field "from": "${Latitude},${Longitude}",
         "type": "string"
       }
     },
     "tagSchema": {
-      "someTagInInflux": {
+      "agency": {
-        "from": "SomeOtherFieldInCSV",
+        "from": "Agency",
         "type": "*"
+      }
     }
   }
   ...
 }